• Skip to primary navigation

 • When the labeling of a product, like Doritos, isn’t clear – test it!

-• When I eat out and don’t feel like my waiter is taking my request seriously (nor did he write down my order – gasp!) – test it!
+• When I eat out and don’t feel like my waiter is taking my request seriously (nor did he write down my order) – test it!

-• When I’m traveling and want to make sure the language barrier didn’t get in the way of me communicating my needs – test it!
+• When I’m traveling and want to ensure the language barrier doesn’t get in the way of getting a safe meal – test it!

 These are some of my findings when using the Nima Sensor at restaurants.
-You can see the results vary – a good reminder to ALWAYS test your food before eating it!
+The results vary – an excellent reminder to ALWAYS test your food before eating it!

 Additional Reading

-Canadian Celiac Association vs. Nima Sensor: Why I Stand With Nima (IMPORTANT READ!)
+• Canadian Celiac Association vs. Nima Sensor: Why I Stand With Nima

-Filed Under: Celiac Disease, Eating Out, Gluten Free Information, Gluten Sensitive, Nima Tested 4 Comments
+Filed Under: Eating Out & Restaurants, Gluten-Free News & Information, Nima Tested 4 Comments

 Reader Interactions